 The Office of Scholarly Communication at the University of California seeks to provide resources to help the UC community navigate the complexities of an ever-evolving landscape for sharing and publishing scholarly research.
 One such complexity, which can take many forms, is the lack of diversity, equity, and inclusion in scholarly communication.
 Who has access to publishing opportunities?
 Who is making the decisions about who can publish and where?
 Who is reviewing publications and determining their worth and relevance to the field?
 Which disciplines and topics are given a voice within the scholarly record?

-This resource is intended to help the UC community ask these questions, explore their implications, and begin to take action to create a more equitable scholarly communication environment in alignment with our values as an academic institution.
+This resource, endorsed by UC Academic Council and the University Committee on Library and Scholarly Communication, is intended to help the UC community ask these questions, explore their implications, and begin to take action to create a more equitable scholarly communication environment in alignment with our values as an academic institution.
 Supporting a diverse community of scholars and researchers is fundamental to the advancement of knowledge: distinct and varied perspectives broaden and strengthen our understanding of the world and position us to more fully and effectively engage with the major challenges of our time.

 While this resource focuses primarily on issues of diversity, equity, and inclusion within journal publishing, the problem of inequity in scholarly communication lives within a broader set of issues, including: institutional access to funding and resources, tenure and promotion practice, research assessment, and, in many fields, monograph publishing.